HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 ### Driver changes

-Various interactions in the Driver need adjustments to move away from MLMD.
+Various portions of the Driver need adjustments to transition away from MLMD.
 The key change involves transitioning from creating Executions to creating Tasks.

 In the pipeline, the `ROOT_DAG` Driver currently passes an `execution_id` flag to subsequent drivers.
 This needs to be